Cowlitz people: Government

+Five generations of Lineal consanguinity, comes:

+Chief George Michael Umtuch, hereditary Chief of Lewis River Cowlitz; submitted a BILL to the United States Congress [1997], requesting the re-unification of the Cowlitz Nation.

 Culture

 The Cowlitz tribe was unique among other tribes of Western Washington and Oregon in that they did not typically have access to saltwater or the coast and the Columbia River's resources were of little use to the tribe.
 Salmon was important to their diet, but not as much as compared to other tribes; as they were accomplished hunters who relied on harvesting roots as diet supplements, and utilizing horses for multiple purposes.

 The Cowlitz tribe completed a yearly cycle where they inhabited locations during certain seasons and harvested seasonal crops, in preparation for cold winter months.
 The season started in spring, when the Cowlitzes left their cedar houses along the river and streams by traveling via canoe and horseback to harvest camas bulbs, roots, barks, and grasses to make mats, fishnets, and basketry.
 Followed by the arrival of summer, where they would move into the higher country to pick and harvest seasonal berries.
-Lastly, followed by the return to fall, where the Cowlitzes would return to their cedar homes along the river to harvest Salmon, for the upcoming season.
+Lastly, followed by the return to fall, where the Cowlitzes would return to their cedar homes along the river to harvest salmon, for the upcoming season.
 Generally, hunting and fishing were practiced all year round, but only roots and fruits had to be harvested seasonally.

 The Cowlitz, like the Chinookian tribes, practiced the custom of flattening the head; signifying the mark of freedom and an intellect similar to that of round-head Indian tribes.
 Indian Mothers typically practice head flattening on newborn infants until they reach eight to twelve months old; when the head has lost its original shape.
 The process is completed by placing a child onto a wooden board, usually covered with moss or loose fibers of cedar bark, then placing a pad between a piece of smooth bark, strapped on through the holes with leather bands, creating great pressure on the forehead.
 The result creates a wedge in between the skull, with the front of the skull flat and the skull risen at the crown.
 These practices were not seen as harmful to the mothers and their children; in fact, some children would cry until they were placed back into the head flattening device.

 The Cowlitz produced fully imbricated, coiled baskets with strong geometric designs.
 These were made of bear grass, cedar root, horsetail root, and cedar bark and were used to gather berries and fruits.
 The pigments were made from very bright fruits and vegetables like beets or blackberries.
 Such baskets were often repaired and kept through many generations.

 Today, the Cowlitz continue to practice their culture.